IMPACT BLOG

 - whether a larger scale trial could be undertaken.

-Regular meetings with a reference group of 20 Ambulance staff, 8 PPI/E representatives and a professional consultation with 6 senior managers helped revise this research plan, based on previous research.
+Regular meetings with a reference group of 20 Ambulance staff (service users), 8 PPIE representatives and a professional consultation with 6 senior managers helped revise this research plan, based on previous research.
 Staff/manager suggestions include:

 - Non-uniformed peer-to-peer rather than manager-led sessions, due to worries about organisational stigma.